 - advise the finance department on strategic decisions.

 Choosing a solution that integrates a wide range of connectors gives the Credit Manager immediate operational power.
-The more connectors there are, the smoother the integration with existing ERP, CRM and banking systems.
+The more connectors there are, the smoother the integration with existing ERPs, CRMs, and banking systems.
 This ensures rapid adoption without disrupting activity.

-It is also a choice for the future: a scalable solution, able to adapt to new tools or markets, ensures continuity and longevity in the collection strategy.
+It is also a choice for the future: a scalable solution able to adapt to new tools or markets ensures continuity and longevity in the collections strategy.

 Conclusion

-Debt collection is at the heart of the Credit Manager’s mission.
+Collections are at the heart of the Credit Manager’s role.
 But without connectors, they remain trapped in an operational role, limited by manual tasks.
-By leveraging the intelligent interconnection of tools, the company restores to the Credit Manager a central role in overall financial health.
-The result is clear: a more secure cash flow, reduced DSO and a Credit Manager fully driving financial performance.
+By leveraging the intelligent interconnection of tools, the company places the Credit Manager back at the center of its overall financial health.
+The result is clear: a more secure cash flow, reduced DSO, and a Credit Manager fully driving financial performance.